opixelum/brain-disk-gitbook/docs/glossary.md

 ### Encapsulation

-Key concept of object-oriented programming, that refers to bundle data & methods into a single unit, frequently in the form of class.
+Key concept of object-oriented programming that refers to bundle data and methods into a single unit frequently in the form of class.

 ## F